How to Install Transmission on Fedora 40 or 39 Linux

 sudo dnf remove transmission

-Note: You may need to add additional packages if you installed more than the default package, like the daemon, cli, etc.
+Note: If you installed more than the default package, such as the daemon, cli, etc, you may need to add additional packages.

 For those who used Flatpak for installation, the command below will remove the Transmission client: